 - Blast the nest from as far away as you can be (wasp? ha!) while still maintaining a powerful spray.

 - Do the deed in the evening (dusk or later) after all the wasps have come home for the night.

 - And wear long pants and sleeves, just in case…especially if you have low water pressure.

 The soapy water works, by the way, because insects of all kinds wear their skeletons on the outside.
 The cohesive property of water generally prevents the water from entering their exoskeleton, but soap breaks the surface tension of water.
 Soapy water ultimately drowns wasps, hornets (and ants, if you’re battling them in the house) and for that reason is a very effective natural wasp killer.
 Although I must say that this 3-minute DIY non-toxic solution for getting little ants out of the kitchen is so easy, you won’t believe it.

 It shouldn’t matter whether you use conventional or natural dishsoap – if it cuts grease, it will get your stinging enemies!
 But of course I’d recommend natural cleaners for your health and the environment whenever possible.

-Should You Kill Honeybees?
+Should You Kill Bees?